joooKiwi/smm-encyclopedia/README.md

  - (Other things in the future)

 By default, it will open it in the default browser automatically.
-If it has not worked, then, open [localhost:3000/smm-encyclopedia](http://localhost:3000/smm-encyclopedia) to display the application.
+If it has not worked, then open [localhost:3000/smm-encyclopedia](http://localhost:3000/smm-encyclopedia) to display the application.

 If it needs to be tested on other devices than the local machine, there will be another address.
 An example could be [192.168.4.20:3000/smm-encyclopedia](http://192.168.4.20:3000/smm-encyclopedia).